 - Hospital of St. Cross, Winchester

-After breakfast, we visit Winchester’s Cathedral; Jane Austen is buried here and we will visit her grave.
+Following a morning at leisure we visit Winchester’s Cathedral; Jane Austen is buried here and we will visit her grave.

 We next travel a very short distance to the Hospital of St. Cross, where we will receive the wayfarers’ dole of bread and ale.
 It was the Victorian scandal of this medieval almshouse’s wealth which inspired Trollope to write The Warden, thus immortalising the building as Hiram’s Hospital.
 The institution is still home to elderly gentlemen.